Jagannath Temple, Puri: Cultural significance

-Starting from Jagannath himself, history has it that he was a tribal deity, adorned by the Bhils and Sabar people, as a symbol of Narayana.
-Another legend claims him to be Nilamadhava, an image of Narayana made of blue stone and worshipped by the tribals.
+According to historical traditions, Jagannath is believed to have originated as a tribal deity venerated by the Bhil and Sabar communities as a form of Narayana.
+Another legend identifies him as Nilamadhava, a blue-stone image of Narayana that was worshipped by these tribal groups.
 He was brought to Nilagiri, the blue mountain, or Nilachala, and installed there as Jagannath, in company with Balabhadra and Subhadra.
-The images made of wood are also claimed to have their distant linkage with the Vanvasis, or forest dwellers, as a system of worshipping wooden poles.
-To cap it all, the Daitapatis, who have a fair share of responsibilities to perform rituals of the temple, are claimed to be descendants of the hill tribes of Odisha, also believed to be a close relative of Jagannath.
-Hence, the beginning of the cultural history of Shrikshetra, known as the cultural capital of Odisha is found in the cultures of Hindu tribes.
-The three deities came to be claimed as the symbols of Samyak Darshan, Samyak Jnana and Samyak Charita, usually regarded as Ratnatraya, the triple gems of the Jain culture, assimilation of which leads to omniscience and Moksha (salvation).
+Worship of wooden images at the Jagannath temple is claimed to have a distant connection with the Vanvasi, or forest dwellers, who traditionally worship wooden poles.
+The Daitapatis, who are responsible for performing certain temple rituals, are claimed to be descendants of the hill tribes of Odisha and are also believed to be closely related to Jagannath.
+The cultural history of Shrikshetra, regarded as the cultural capital of Odisha, is traced to the traditions of Hindu tribes.
+The three deities came to be regarded as the symbols of Samyak Darshan, Samyak Jnana, and Samyak Charita, together known as Ratnatraya, the triple gems of the Jain culture, whose assimilation is believed to lead to omniscience and moksha (salvation).

 Acharyas and Jagannatha Puri

-All of the renowned acharyas, including Madhvacharya, have been known to visit this kshetra.
-Adi Shankaracharya established his Govardhan Math here.
-Guru Nanak had visited this place with his disciples, Bala and Mardana.
-Chaitanya Mahaprabhu of Gaudiya Vaishnavism stayed here for 24 years, declaring that the love of God can be spread by chanting the Hare Krishna mantra.
-Vallabha visited the temple and performed a 7-day recitation of the Srimad Bhagavata.
-His sitting place is still famous as his baithakji, literally translating to his seat.
-It confirms his visit to Puri.
+Many renowned acharyas, including Madhvacharya, are believed to have visited this kshetra.
+Adi Shankaracharya established the Govardhan Math here.
+Guru Nanak had visited this place with his disciples Bala and Mardana.
+Chaitanya Mahaprabhu the founder of Gaudiya Vaishnavism resided here for 24 years and taught that the love of God can be spread by chanting the Hare Krishna mantra.
+Vallabha is traditionally believed to have visited the temple, where he performed a seven-day recitation of the Srimad Bhagavata.
+His sitting place, known as his baithakji, (literally "seat") remains a notable site and is regarded as evidence of his visit to Puri.

-Some of the pandits who participated became jealous of the young Vallabha, and wanted to test him.
-The next day was Ekadashi, a fasting day where one must fast from grains.
-The pandits gave Vallabha rice prasad of Lord Jagannath, for which the temple is still famous.
-If Vallabha ate it, he would break his vow of fasting, but, if he did not take it, he would disrespect Jagannath.
-Hence, Vallabha, with all honour and respect, accepted the prasad in his hand.
-He stood there in the temple, spent the rest of the day and night, explaining the shlokas of the greatness of prasad, and ate the prasad the next morning after sunrise.
+Some of the pandits who participated in the recitation said to become jealous of the young Vallabha and sought to test him.
+The following day was Ekadashi, a fasting observance during which devotees abstain from grains.
+The pandits offered Vallabha rice prasad of Lord Jagannath, for which the temple remains renowned.
+Accepting it would break his vow of fasting, while refusing it would have been seen as disrespectful to Jagannath.
+Vallabha, with due honour and respect, accepted the prasad in his hand.
+He remained in the temple, spending the rest of the day and night explaining the shlokas that extolled the greatness of prasad, and consumed it the following morning after sunrise.

-The Sikh aarti, Gagan mein thaal, was recited by the first Sikh guru, Guru Nanak, in 1506 or 1508, during his journey, called udasi, to east India, at the revered Jagannath Temple, Puri.
-This aarti is only sung, not performed with any platter and/or lamps, etc.
+The Sikh aarti "Gagan mein thaal" was recited by the first Sikh guru, Guru Nanak, in 1506 or 1508, during his udasi (spritiual journey) to eastern India, at the revered Jagannath Temple, Puri.
+Unlike traditional aarti, it is sung without the use of platters, lamps or other ritual implements.